by Rick Anderson

 While crimes such as rape and child sexual abuse are terrible, policymakers are slowly starting to realize that imposing registration requirements on all sex offenders, often regardless of the severity of their crimes or mitigating factors, is a terrible – and costly – response that may in fact create more problems than it solves.

-Special thanks to Melissa Abbott, who assisted in providing research for this article.
+Special thanks to Melanie Abbott, who assisted in providing research for this article.